 Being co-founder and former Vice President of Fringe Art was a both a catalyst and a spring board for me in so many ways.
 This organization is such a great resource for women artists in Oklahoma!
 Back in 2011, Christie Hackler and myself started Fringe with “Link” — the premier group show with other women artists.

-My work can currently be seen and is available for purchase at these local businesses and galleries: (scroll down)
+Art work available for purchase at these locations: (scroll down)

 WHAT: “ALL IN ALL” CHRISTIE OWEN SOLO EXHIBITION